Search

 1 tablespoon cornstarch

-4 cups avocado oil
+4 cups avocado oil, or other high-smoking-point oil

 For the stir-fry: